DrMoriarty/nativelib-cli/README.md

 It will install all plugins with the same versions into your new cloned repo.

 Sometimes you can find yourself in situation when some of your plugins was broken and compilation (for example) fails.
 You can reinstall plugin and all it's dependencies using force: `nativelib --force --overwrite --install <package_name>`.
-It also overwrites all plugins files so if they was modified it will return all in initial state.
+It also overwrites all plugin files so if they was modified it will return all in initial state.

 ## Making plugins (short guide)

 You can pack your own plugin (or plugin with your modifications) by this command: `nativelib --pack <path to plugin root>`

 This will pack and copy plugin files into your local repository.
-So after then you can install this new plugin by regular way.
+So after that you can install this new plugin by regular way.

 ## Making plugins (longer guide)